Java ArrayList

 ArrayList provides numerous methods for different operations like adding elements, removing elements, getting the size, checking if the list is empty, etc.

-ArrayList elements can be traversed using Iterator, ListIterator, loop, and enhanced for loop.
+ArrayList elements can be traversed using Iterator, ListIterator, loops, and enhanced for-loops.

 While ArrayList can grow dynamically, it's beneficial to create it with an initial capacity if you have an estimate of the number of elements that will be added.
 This can help reduce the number of resizing operations.

-The iterators returned by ArrayList's iterator and list iterator methods are fail-fast: if the ArrayList is structurally modified at any time after the iterator is created, in any way except through the iterator's own remove or add methods, the iterator will throw a ConcurrentModificationException.
-Thus, these iterators are fail-fast.
+The iterators returned by ArrayList's iterator and list iterator methods are fail-fast: if the ArrayList is structurally modified at any time after the iterator is created, except through the iterator's own remove or add methods, the iterator will throw a ConcurrentModificationException.

 Create an ArrayList